ECON100/ICWI_econ100/README.md

 - 👋 Hi, I’m @t-icloud-hurdler
-- 👀 I’m interested in creating container in docker for use with djangoCMS
+- 👀 I’m interested in creating container in docker for use with django mezzanine
-- 🌱 I’m currently learning Python, Django, Docker, and DjangoCMS
+- 🌱 I’m currently learning Python, Django, Docker, and mezzanine for Django
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to eventually collaborate on data science projects....once I have the skills
 - 📫 How to reach me ...

 <!---